tcowans/passion-xbmc/trunk/Scripts/TAC.TV/Readme.txt

   - Deleted sorting (vote/date) functions: not supported anymore because of changes done on the website

 27-04-08 Version Beta1 par Temhil
-  - Script creation providing the functionnality to watch video on the website: www.tetesaclaques.tv (www.tac.tv)
+  - Script creation providing the functionality to watch video on the website: www.tetesaclaques.tv (www.tac.tv)
   - Settings support will be provided in the future
   - Pictures are downloaded on the cache directory but are never deleted by the script (will come).